35 Irreversible dynamics

 \[ \begin{align} \frac{\nu_\text{numerisch}}{\nu_\text{molekular}} \sim \left(\frac{\text{min}\left(l_m, 2\Delta r\right)}{l_c}\right)^{4/3} \end{align} \]

-is a useful estimate for the numerical viscosity, here $l_m$ is the mixing path length.
-The restriction to the mixing path length in the meter makes sense because the fluid in the model must never be tougher (more viscous) than the natural medium, otherwise no realistic simulations of the dynamics can be expected.
-For the vertical mixing path length, Eq.
-(17.75) within the Ekman layer a value of approx. 20 m is estimated, with this and with the estimates $l_c = 5$ mm one obtains
+is a useful estimate for the numerical viscosity; here $l_m$ is the mixing path length.
+The restriction to the mixing path length in the numerator makes sense because the fluid in the model must never be more viscous than the natural medium, otherwise no realistic simulations of the dynamics can be expected.
+For the vertical mixing path length, a value of approx. 20 m within the Ekman layer was estimated using Eq.
+(17.75); with this and with the estimate $l_c = 5$ mm, one obtains

 \[ \begin{align} \text{log}_{10}\left(\frac{\nu_\text{numerisch}}{\nu_\text{molekular}}\right) = 4,8. \end{align} \]

-This roughly corresponds to that in Eq.
-(17.74) obtained value.
+This roughly corresponds to the value obtained in Eq.
+(17.74).

 Outside the planetary boundary layer, a value for the vertical mixing path length of approx. 100 m can be assumed, as larger eddies exist there.
 The horizontal mixing path length can be estimated to be approximately 10 km outside the planetary boundary layer (two orders of magnitude greater than the vertical mixing path length).
 Simulations whose resolution is less than the mixing path length are referred to as large eddy simulations (LES).
 As the resolution is further increased, the numerical and molecular diffusion coefficients converge.